jalzeidi/life-of-a-ninja/README.md

 ### Note
 * Character doesn't respawn if she falls off the platform, rerun the game to start over.
-* Animation transitions have some bugs.
+* Animation transitions may have some subtle bugs.
-* Throwing the kunai while facing left has no animation, and the kunai doesn't face the correct direction.
-* Throwing the kunai while facing right works as expected.